Coconut3223/io/docs/source/NLP/subword.rst

 Byte-Pair-Encoding BPE
 ==============================

+`Neural Machine Translation of Rare Words with Subword Units`_

-[Neural Machine Translation of Rare Words with Subword Units]
+.. _Neural Machine Translation of Rare Words with Subword Units: https://arxiv.org/pdf/1508.07909.pdf

 | 原始是 data compression literature。
 | BPE is a variant of dictionary (substitution) encoder that incrementally finds a set of symbols such that the total number of symbols for encoding the text is minimized.